KTP96/task-manager-devops/task_manager_dev_ops_master_roadmap.md

 # 1. The full picture: where your task manager app fits

-Your task manager app will evolve through these stages:
+Task manager app will evolve through these stages:

 ## Stage 1 — Local development
 You write code and run it locally.